What should my child wear?

 What if my child misses a class?

-If your child misses a Super Stars or Level 1-3 (Girls, Boys, or Tumble) class, or you know ahead of time they will be absent for a class, you have the opportunity to schedule a make-up on one of the predetermined make-up dates (see chart above).
+If your child misses a Super Stars or Level 1-3 (Girls, Boys, or Tumble) class, or you know ahead of time they will be absent for a class, you have the opportunity to schedule a make-up in one of the predetermined make-up dates.

 Super Stars and Level 1 make ups will take place at 4PM in the Alamo Family Fitness Center (AFFC).